Pataliputra

-Pataliputra (IAST: Pāṭaliputra), adjacent to modern-day Patna, was a city in ancient India, originally built by Magadha ruler Ajatashatru in 490 BCE as a small fort (Pāṭaligrāma) near the Ganges river.
+Pataliputra (IAST: Pāṭaliputra), adjacent to modern-day Patna, Bihar, was a city in ancient India, originally built by Magadha ruler Ajatashatru in 490 BCE, as a small fort (Pāṭaligrāma) near the Ganges river.
 Udayin laid the foundation of the city of Pataliputra at the confluence of two rivers, the Son and the Ganges.
-He shifted his capital from Rajgriha to Patliputra due to the latter's central location in the empire.
+He shifted his capital from Rajgriha to Pataliputra due to the latter's central location in the empire.